M-arcus/cloudron-docs/docs/documentation/developer/api.md

         users: [ ],
         groups: [ ]
     },
-    lastBackupId: <string>,          // last known backup of this app
     manifest: <manifest>,            // the application manifest
     portBindings: {                  // mapping from application ports to public ports },